Learning Long-Range Dependencies with Temporal Predictive Coding: Results

-To test the ability of tPC RTRL to scale to tasks with more complex long-range dependencies, a machine translation task is considered.
-In this task, models trained with limited temporal information typically struggle.
-This is because the entire source sentence must be consumed before outputting a translation, introducing a long-range dependency between corresponding tokens in the source and target sentences.
+Next, we look at machine translation, another sequence modelling problem which we consider a stronger test of temporal credit assignment.
+This is because the model must consume an entire source sentence before producing any target token, introducing a long-range dependency between the corresponding components of the source and target sentence, similar to that of the copy task in Figure \ref{fig:copy_task_schematic}.
+Algorithms that do not effectively propagate gradient information through time are therefore expected to struggle.

-\paragraph{Setup:} A translation task is constructed using a subset of the CCMatrix dataset \cite{schwenk2020ccmatrixminingbillionshighquality}.
-This dataset contains 1.5 billion parallel sentence pairs across 200 languages.
-An English-French subset of 600,000 sentence pairs is sampled from the dataset, with 500,000 pairs used for training, 50,000 for validation and 50,000 for testing.
-During sampling, sentences are filtered to ensure a maximum total sequence length of 128 tokens.
-Minimal preprocessing is performed on the dataset, with all text converted to lowercase and tokenised using a Byte-Pair Encoding (BPE) tokeniser \cite{sennrich2016neural} trained on the source and target sentences from the training set.
-The vocabulary size is set to 10,000 tokens.
+\paragraph{Task definition} CCMatrix \cite{schwenk2020ccmatrixminingbillionshighquality} is a large-scale parallel corpus of 1.5 billion sentence pairs across 200 languages.
+As it has no canonical benchmark split and is far larger than our compute budget admits, we construct an English--French subset by sampling 600{,}000 sentence pairs, allocating 500{,}000 for training, 50{,}000 for validation, and 50{,}000 for testing.
+Sentences are filtered to a maximum combined (source + target) length of 128 tokens, lowercased, and tokenised with a Byte-Pair Encoding (BPE) tokeniser \cite{sennrich2016neural} trained jointly on source and target sentences from the training split, yielding a vocabulary of 10{,}000 tokens.

-The underlying models are the same architecture as those used in Section \ref{sec:wikitext}, now with a recurrent state size of 1,024 and a hidden state size of 1,024 for a total of 15,498,000 trainable parameters.
-Both BP-based models use a cross-entropy loss, with 0.1 label smoothing applied to the target output.
-The PC models use squared-error loss functions for the internal energy and the same smoothed cross-entropy loss function for the output energy.
-The tPC RTRL model used an inference learning rate of 0.025 for 3 inference iterations, whilst the baseline tPC model used an inference learning rate of 0.01 for 5 iterations.
-All models are trained with a batch size of 128, for 20 epochs.
-For a full description of training setup, architectures and hyperparameters, see Appendix \ref{app:translation_setup}.

-\paragraph{Results:} Table \ref{tab:translation-results} shows the test perplexity and BLEU scores \cite{10.3115/1073083.1073135} for all models on the reserved English-French translation set, showing that BPTT and tPC RTRL achieve low perplexities of 7.49 and 7.62 and BLEU scores of 21.11 and 20.71, respectively, substantially outperforming spatial BP and tPC.
-Translations were generated via beam search with a beam size of 10 and length penalty of 0.7, with these settings chosen by a validation sweep to optimise BLEU.
-Spatial BP and tPC not only have much higher perplexities, but also produce poorer translations with minimal overlap, as reflected in their poor BLEU scores.
-In the case of tPC, the model failed to converge to the level of spatial BP, even after extensive hyperparameter tuning.

-Figure \ref{fig:translation-comparison} shows the train and validation loss of each model over the course of training, demonstrating that both tPC RTRL and BPTT appear to behave similarly, converging at an almost identical rate, and to similar final loss values.
-The alignment of quantitative metrics and training behaviour confirms that tPC RTRL effectively tackles this task in a manner similar to BPTT without sacrificing training stability.